liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

 ### 20200623

-Evaluated max depth ctree, currently running pre-pruned max depth ctree with criterion .999
+Evaluated max depth ctree & pre-pruned max depth ctree with criterion .999. both barely outperform shallow tree (maybe overfitting?) except for when it comes to lift of >5 @ 10%.

+next up: random forests. need to increase RAM of machine.

 ### 20200622_2